elysiajs/documentation/docs/essential/route.md

 ## 404

-If no path match from defined routes, Elysia will pass the request to `error` lifecycle before returning a "NOT_FOUND" with an HTTP status of 404.
+If no path match from defined routes, Elysia will pass the request to `error` life cycle before returning a "NOT_FOUND" with an HTTP status of 404.

 ::: tip
 HTTP Status is use to indicate the type of response.
 By default if everything is correct, server will return a '200 OK' status code (If route match and no error, Elysia will return 200 as default)